 Walsh gives a complete description of the horofunction boundary of a Hilbert geometry in \cite{MR2456635}.
 We will not go that far in the study of horospheres, we will content ourselves with simpler objects.

 The convergence of Busemann functions is no more true if the convex set is not round.
 Cooper, Long and Tillman introduced an alternative definition in \cite{Cooper:2011fk}.
-This time a horosphere will not be defined for a point but for a point $p$ and a supporting hyperplane $H$ of $\O$ at $p$.
+This time a horosphere will not be defined at a point but at a point $p$ together with a supporting hyperplane $H$ of $\O$ at $p$.

 The \emph{algebraic horospheres based at $(p,H)$} of a properly convex open set are the translates of $\dO \smallsetminus H$ in the affine chart $\PP^d \smallsetminus H$ in the direction\footnote{We insist on the fact that $p$ is a point of $\PP^d$ which is not in $\A$; therefore $p$ is also a direction in $\A$.} $p \in \PP^d$ which are in $\O$ (see Figure \ref{horo_tri}).